 7 Hot New Wedding Food Trends For 2016

 Looking for a fete fit for a foodie?
 From farm-to-table fare to satellite bars, here are 7 ideas to consider for your standout reception menu.
+Also if you need any info about strollers then find more about strollers here.

 Local offerings can inspire your menu and create one memorable meal!
 Source ingredients from your wedding locale and make them the focal point of your food setup.
 Your guests will love getting a taste of the destination through each sip and bite (consider going family style during dinner so all of your guests can get a taste of everything), and you’ll get the green thumbs-up for minimizing your dinner’s carbon footprint.
 Going season friendly might require giving up some menu control, since no caterer will be able to guarantee the availability of all the ingredients for your wedding date.
 Trust your pro and remember that a seasoned caterer will be able to find an equally appetizing substitution for that dish you had your heart set on.